-- H. Ownership of the water source including the legal entitlement or rights to the water (state or Federal versus landowner or other private party); - I. Meters, measuring devices, and methods used to monitor good irrigation practice; - J. Soil types, soil moisture levels, and pre-plant irrigation needs; - K. Water conservation methods, devices used, and plans utilized (if applicable); - L. Past crop planting history and tillage methods; - M. Supplemental water availability and usage including return flow or any precipitation which would normally be received, after insurance attaches; - N. Recommendations from local Cooperative Extension Services (CES), National Resource Conservation Service (NRCS), or other sources recognized by CES or NRCS to be an expert in the area regarding irrigation and crop production; - O. Decreased water allocation resulting from the diversion of water for environmental, public use or priority, or other reasons; and - Note: Not an insurable cause of loss (COL) unless the diversion is made necessary due to an insured COL - P. Management practices used or to be used to carry out efficient irrigation, as applicable.
+- Most recent 10-year historical average of available water and any applicable forecasting data from a credible authority responsible for monitoring and forecasting such conditions such as Irrigation Districts, State Department of Water Resources, Bureau of Reclamation, Water Boards, etc. - Examples: Current Federal, state, or local water district allocations, historical inflows, current water levels, expected inflows resulting from snowpack, expected rainfall, etc.; - Water supply availability, quality and usage; - Pump efficiency and capacity; - · Water requirements (amount and timing) for all irrigated crops; - Water rights available to the insured (primary, secondary, urban versus agricultural use, etc.); - Contingency plans to handle water shortages; - Acres to be irrigated; - Ownership of the water source including the legal entitlement or rights to the water (state or Federal versus landowner or other private party); - Meters, measuring devices and methods used to monitor good irrigation practice; - · Soil types, soil moisture levels, and pre-plant irrigation needs; - Water conservation methods, devices used, and plans utilized (if applicable); - Past crop planting history and tillage methods; - Supplemental water availability and usage including return flow or any precipitation which would normally be received, after insurance attaches; - Recommendations from local Cooperative Extension Service (CES), National Resource Conservation Service (NRCS), or other source recognized by CES or NRCS to be an expert in the area regarding irrigation and crop production; - · Decreased water allocation resulting from the diversion of water for environmental, public use or priority, or other reasons; and - Note: Not an insurable cause of loss (COL) unless the diversion is made necessary due to an insured COL. - Management practices used or to be used to carry out efficient irrigation, as applicable.